Hungry Healthy Happy

 Two Ingredient Cookies with a text title overlay.

-This looks like one of those titles that is too good to be true.
-But, believe me, these Healthy Banana Oat Cookies have just 2 ingredients (and loads of options for a 3rd ingredient to make different flavours), they are nutritious and totally delicious too.
+These Healthy Banana Oat Cookies have just 2 basic ingredients (and loads of options for a 3rd ingredient to make different flavors) and they are nutritious and totally delicious too.
+With these nutritious ingredients, they could be breakfast cookies!
 Not only will kids love eating these banana oat cookies, but they will have so much fun making them as well.
-Try making a batch of 2 Ingredient Cookies this week!

 Cookies in a stack in front of a small bottle of milk.

 Looking for some more recipes with oats?
-Why not try our No Bake Energy Balls, Cranberry Oatmeal Cookies, Banana Oat Muffins, Easy Baked Oats or Oaty Apple Crumble?
+Why not try our easy No Bake Energy Balls, festive Cranberry Oatmeal Cookies, delicious Banana Oat Muffins or our versatile Air Fryer Granola?

 Jump to: